marcofugaro/revealing-modal/README.md

 ## Usage

-Put the content of the modal in an elemen with the class `revealing-modal` and the id equal to the caller
+Put the content of the modal in an element with the class `revealing-modal` and the id equal to the caller
 ```html
 <a href="#my-cusom-modal" data-toggle="revealing-modal"></a>
 <div class="revealing-modal" id="my-cusom-modal">